Mandalgarh: History

 To the North-West is a fort about half a mile in length with a low rampart wall and bastions encircling the crest of the hill on which it stands.
 The fort is said to have been constructed by a chief of the Balnote Clan of Rajputs (a branch of Solankis).
-There is an old temple Jaleshwar by name (1619 v.s.)
-The fort also houses a temple dedicated to Shiva near Mandalgarh a small village Vitthalpura.
+There is an old temple, Jaleshwar by name (1619 v.s.).
+The fort also houses a temple dedicated to Shiva near Mandalgarh in a small village called Vitthalpura.

 Geography

 Mandalgarh is located at 25.2°N 75.1°E. It has an average elevation of 382 metres (1253 feet).